Empowered Uncoupling Mediation

 Little did you know that when you got married, you automatically opted-in to the process of litigation in the civil court system if you were ever to get divorced.
 This is why as soon as you tell anyone you are considering divorce, you will hear a chorus of “you need to get a lawyer.”
 Perhaps the most personal and gut-wrenching human relationship decision you may ever make—with long-ranging effects on you and your children—and your first contact for guidance will be a litigator.

 The divorce litigator you consult with will give you well-intentioned advice.
-Invariably, you will ask them what you need to know and do to “protect” yourself.
-You want to know what you’re “entitled to.”
-And you will tell them you “just want what’s fair.”
-And you “don’t want to get screwed.”
+Invariably, you will ask them what you need to know and do to protect yourself.
+You want to know what you’re entitled to.
+You will say you just want what’s fair.
+And that you just don’t want to get screwed.

-I know because I have been that litigator, answering these questions, for hundreds and hundreds of people over nearly 20 years.
+I know because I have been that litigator, answering these questions for hundreds of people over 20+ years.

-What happens is that usually there is no day of reckoning.
-Most cases do settle out of court.
-But it takes longer than it should.
-And it costs more than it should.
-And there’s often a lot of fear, confusion, and frustration.
-When a settlement is reached, it is frequently more of a capitulation than a true resolution.
+While it is common for cases to settle out of court, it usually takes longer than it should and it costs more than it should.
+There’s often a lot of fear, confusion, and frustration along the way.
+When a settlement is reached, it is sometimes more of a capitulation than a true resolution.

-Mediation for Empowered Uncoupling invites you to get back in the driver’s seat.
-It is founded on the belief that you are capable—with your spouse and with a bit of guidance from the mediator—of resolving your divorce largely on your own.
-It’s your life, after all.
-Who has more expertise on what works for you and your family than you?
+Empowered Uncoupling Mediation invites you to get back in the driver’s seat.
+It is founded on the belief that you and your spouse are capable—with steady guidance from an attorney-mediator—of resolving your divorce without the indignity and expense of litigation.

 Here’s how it works: